awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fis-experimenttemplate-experimenttemplatetarget.md

 # AWS::FIS::ExperimentTemplate ExperimentTemplateTarget<a name="aws-properties-fis-experimenttemplate-experimenttemplatetarget"></a>

-Describes a target for an experiment template\.
+Specifies a target for an experiment\.
+You must specify at least one Amazon Resource Name \(ARN\) or at least one resource tag\.
+You cannot specify both ARNs and tags\.

+For more information, see [Targets](https://docs.aws.amazon.com/fis/latest/userguide/targets.html) in the *AWS Fault Injection Simulator User Guide*\.

 ## Syntax<a name="aws-properties-fis-experimenttemplate-experimenttemplatetarget-syntax"></a>